Anxiety Therapy in London

-Many people with anxiety can also face other mental health issues alongside it such as depression.
+Many people with anxiety can also face other mental health issues alongside it, such as depression.
 People often believe that there are benefits of worrying to the extent that they do and that the cost of not doing so provides good reason to continue worrying.
-This can make it difficult for people to let go of their worries and reduce the measures they take to prevent their fears occurring.
+This can make it difficult for people to let go of their worries and reduce their measures to prevent their fears from occurring.
 As well as holding positive beliefs about worrying, some people may also hold negative beliefs about worrying where they worry about their worrying.
-They can have a fear that their worries are out of control, that worrying to the extent that they do is harmful, that they may go crazy with worrying and that the worry will take over and control them.
-Although these strategies make sense as they’re devised to move away from, reduce or remove our fears, they are in fact counterproductive.
-In turn, these strategies just serve to raise anxiety levels!
-See below an example of a CBT anxiety cycle which would be an early target in anxiety therapy.
+They can fear that their worries are out of control, that worrying to the extent that they do is harmful, that they may go crazy with worrying and that the worry will take over and control them.
+Although these strategies make sense as they’re devised to move away from, reduce or remove our fears, they are, in fact, counterproductive.
+In turn, these strategies serve to raise anxiety levels!
+See below an example of a CBT anxiety cycle that would be an early target in anxiety therapy.

 What Causes an Anxiety Problem?

-Adversity in childhood
+- Adversity in childhood

-Growing up with highly anxious parents or relatives
+- Growing up with highly anxious parents or relatives

 To understand if our anxiety is an issue to look at with an anxiety therapist, it’s enough to ask ourselves how and to what extent our life has changed as a result of anxiety.
 If you have stopped going to social events, meeting family and friends, or if you have lost a relationship, a job, or have started avoiding certain situations or activities for fear of having an anxiety or panic attack, you should ask for professional help.